converged-computing/oras-operator/README.md

 1. Create an operator (this one) that creates the ORAS registry to exist in a namespace and be provided via a service.
 2. Watch for labels (coming from any Kubernetes workload abstraction that uses pods to run applications) that provide metadata about storage paths and needs.
-3. Given one or more pods are detected, the controller will inject a sidecar that will manage adding the storage.
+3. Given one or more pods are detected, the controller will inject a sidecar using a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) that will manage adding the storage.
 This is a simple interaction that would come down to:
   - A sidecar container with the ORAS client installed and credentials
   - A known identifier for the artifact to pull, and to what path
   - Pulling the artifact to the desired path via a shared empty volume